 Phishing refers to the distribution of phony emails or fraudulent websites designed to scam or gain access to sensitive data through manipulation.

 Opt-in / opt-out

 Opt-in refers to giving primarily digital marketers your consent for receiving commercial messages through email or online advertisements.

-Opt-in option basically gives users an idea of what they’re registering for and is used by websites or services that carry out massive promotional campaigns through emails, newsletters or advertisements.
+The opt-in option basically gives users an idea of what they’re registering for and is used by websites or services that carry out massive promotional campaigns through emails, newsletters or advertisements.

 Opt-out, on the other hand, gives users the option to object any form of direct marketing.